jwwhitsitt/jwwhitsitt.github.io/_pages/hire-me.md

 author_profile: true
 ---

-If you need clear, human writing about complex or technical subjects, I can help.

-I work with clients who want their ideas explained accurately and plainly, without jargon, filler, or talking down to the reader.
-My focus is on writing that makes sense the first time through.
+Need to explain what you do without confusing or boring people?

+That’s where I come in.

+I help small businesses turn complicated ideas into clear, readable content that makes sense to real humans.
+Especially when technology is involved.

+If your product or service is solid but your messaging feels fuzzy, I help clean that up.

-### What I help with
+## What I help with

+I work best on projects where clarity matters more than hype, including:

+- Website copy that explains what you do and why it matters
-- Blog posts and articles that explain systems, tools, or real world problems
+- Blog posts and articles that educate without talking down
-- Explainers and guides that people actually finish reading
+- Technical or process-heavy content written in plain English
-- Website copy that sounds human while staying precise
+- Email content that sounds human, not automated
-- Writing that sits at the intersection of technology, process, and everyday use

-If something feels harder to understand than it should be, that is usually a writing problem.
-That is where I do my best work.
+You don’t need perfect direction.
+You just need to know what you’re trying to communicate.

+We’ll figure out the rest together.

-### How I work
+## How I work

-I start by asking good questions.
-I take the time to understand the subject, how it is used, and where people tend to get stuck.
-From there, I focus on clarity first and polish second.

-You can expect thoughtful communication, realistic timelines, and writing that respects both accuracy and readability.
-I am collaborative, direct, and easy to work with.
+I keep things straightforward:

+- I ask good questions up front
+- I write clearly and revise thoughtfully
+- I deliver on time

+No buzzwords.
+No filler.
+No pretending to be something you’re not.

+## Is this a fit?

+We’ll probably work well together if:

+- Your business involves technology, systems, or processes
+- You care about accuracy but want content people will actually read
+- You want a collaborator, not just a word processor

+If that sounds right, let’s talk.

-### Get in touch
+## Get in touch

-If you would like to talk about a project, you can reach me here:
+Email is the best place to start:

-Email: **contact@jeffwhitsitt.com**
+**contact@jeffwhitsitt.com**

+You can also leave a voicemail or send a text at:

-Phone: **260-222-8509** (text or voicemail)
+**260-222-8509**

-A short description of what you are working on is more than enough to get started.
+I’ll respond as quickly as I can.